afni/afni_doc/tutorials/fs/fs_fsprep.rst

        -fspath  ./FT

-Note that "FT" appears twice in different roles here: we are first specifying it as the subject ID (so that will determine some output file names), and then it just happens to be part of the path to the FS output directory.
-This is not always the case.

-The main output of running this command is all in a directory that will here be in ``./FT/SUMA`` (more generally, in a new subdirectory ``SUMA`` that will be wherever the ``-fspath ..`` directory is).
+The main output of running this command is directory that will here be called ``./FT/SUMA``.
+Note that "FT" happens to appear twice in different roles here: we are first specifying it as the subject ID (so that will determine some output file names), and then it just happens to be part of the path to the FS output directory.
+This is *not* always the case.
+In general, the new subdirectory ``SUMA`` that will be wherever the ``-fspath ..`` directory is; using the example names of arguments to ``recon-all`` from the previous section, it would be in ``SD_ARG/SUBJID_ARG/SUMA``.

-There are volumetric outputs of surfaces and parcellations, and more.
+The ``SUMA/`` directory contains volumetric outputs of segmentations and parcellations, surfaces of various sizes and geometry, and more.
+Several of these data sets are direct copies of FS output, but in NIFTI and other formats usable by AFNI.
+Others are derived datasets that we have found to be useful, such as groupings of parcellated ROIs by tissue types.
+Some of the content of the directory is:

+* **aparc+aseg_REN_\*.nii.gz**
+    A family of volumetric datasets from the "2000" atlas parcellation used by FS.
+These have been renumbered from the original FS lookup-table values for colorbar convenience in AFNI; the enumeration will still be consistent across subjects, and the same string labels are attached in a labletable (i.e., the same number and label goes with a given ROI, across all subjects).
+For convenience, subsets of ROIs grouped by tissue or type have also been created (see the output of ``@SUMA_renumber_FS`` for more details on these).

+    Recently, the ``*_REN_gmrois.nii.gz`` dset has been added, as a subset of the GM ROIs defined by FS.
+This dataset contains the ROI-like regions of GM from the parcellation, and might be particularly useful for tractography or network correlation.

+* **aparc.a2009s+aseg_REN_\*.nii.gz**
+    A family of volumetric datasets from the "2009" atlas parcellation used by FS.
+The same renumbering and grouping, as described in for the "2000" atlas above, applies.

+* **fs_ap_wm.nii.gz**, **fs_ap_latvent.nii.gz**
+    Two volumetric datasets of masks that have been found useful for ``afni_proc.py`` scripting, namely when applying tissue-based
+    regressors.
+The first is comprised of the main WM regions defined by FS, and the second is comprised of the lateral ventricles (see the output of ``@SUMA_renumber_FS`` for more details on these).